Strides towards criminalising non-consensual sexual activity and making consent mandatory in law have been made all around the world

 We propose that sexual offences legislation should include the following definition of consent:

-To ensure sexual integrity and bodily autonomy, consent must be obtained during honest, respectful, genuine, and open communication.
+To ensure bodily and sexual autonomy, integrity, and wellbeing consent must be obtained through honest, respectful, genuine, and open communication.
+The defendant has a responsibility to ensure there is consent.
 Consent must be obtained for each sexual act between the parties and can be withdrawn at any time.
-It must be obtained for sexual activity in the digital realm to ensure the right to privacy, confidentiality, and non-defamation.
+It must also be obtained for sexual activity in the digital realm to ensure the right to privacy, confidentiality, and non-defamation.
 It must be informed, voluntary, free without monetary compensation, retractable and unequivocal.
 Consent can only be given when one has capacity.

-It will be assumed that consent can neither be obtained nor given in the context of power imbalance, unless the defendant proves otherwise.
-This includes cases of inequality between the parties.
-For example, when one of the parties has limited access to networks, resources and/or knowledge, resulting in any legal, economic, social, or other vulnerabilities.
+It will be assumed that consent can neither be obtained nor given in the context of power imbalance in terms of access to networks, resources and/or knowledge, unless the defendant proves otherwise.
+Such contexts include any form of inequality between the parties, including, but not limited to, inequality of access or liberties to any means, resulting or potentially resulting in any legal, economic, social, or other vulnerabilities.

 The defendant can never obtain consent through threats, force or other forms of coercion, abduction, fraud, deception, abuse of power or a position of vulnerability or dependency.
 Consent cannot be obtained through insistence, manipulation, emotional threats, blackmail, or making the victim feel guilty for an action and presenting sexual behaviour as a way of compensation.
 Within this context, coercion is defined as intimidation, compulsion, domination, or control.
 Deception or false pretence may include – but is not limited to – evoking, taking advantage of, and failing to correct the victim’s misunderstanding about the defendant’s identity or situation, or the nature of the act.

-It will be assumed that consent cannot be given through silence or inactivity unless the defendant proves otherwise.
-It cannot be given by someone who is unable to exercise free will, including being in a state of unconsciousness, intoxication, sleep, illness, bodily injury, or disability, which impede the giving of such free consent.
+It will be assumed that consent cannot be given tacitly through non-communication or inactivity.
+It cannot be given by someone who is unable to exercise free will, including a condition which prevents the giving of consent such as being in a state of unconsciousness, intoxication, sleep, illness, bodily injury, or under duress or distress.
 Everyone has the right to exercise their free will, bodily and mental integrity, autonomy, and self-determination, irrespective of sexual orientation, gender identity, gender expression or sex characteristics.

 Here are reasons why we need this type of definition of consent: